 Further, the Bank through its brochures and posters displayed within the branches communicates the various features of products to its customers at large.
-Further, on opening of an account, a welcome voice call will be originated from call centre/centralized hub detailing the product features and other criteria in maintaining the account.
+Further, on opening of an account, a welcome voice call will be originated from call centre/ centralized hub detailing the product features and other criteria in maintaining the account.
 Further, Bank through its website, WhatsApp messages and e-mails, educate customers on its various products and services and also mark caution to avoid sharing of ATM PIN, Internet Banking passwords, OTPs, etc.

-5. Did your entity carry out any survey with regard to consumer satisfaction relating to the major products / services of the entity, significant locations of operation of the entity or the entity as a whole?
+services of the entity, significant locations of operation of the entity or the entity as a whole?
 (Yes/No)